Display to header level

 Typical elements of complete streets include:

 A series of fact sheets published by the National Complete Streets Coalition highlights the wide-ranging economic, environmental, and social benefits of complete streets.
-For more complete streets resources, see the Coalition’s website and the American Planning Association’s complete streets webpage.
+For more complete streets resources, see the Coalition’s website.

 Context sensitive design (also referred to as context sensitive solutions) is an approach to transportation infrastructure that preserves or enhances an area’s scenic, aesthetic, historic, and environmental resources and reflects community needs and priorities.
 A key factor in this approach is public involvement in the design and development of transportation infrastructure, which helps ensure that the end product addresses the needs of community stakeholders.